|

 This email shows that our shipping service is complete after we receive the ocean freight bill of lading.
 All parties involved in the PayPal payment(s) for this shipment will consider this email as a receipt, including the payer's signature.

 If the payer does not agree, they can repay all PayPal transactions using a U.S. Bank check or wire transfer to our bank account.
 Please let us know by replying to this email.
-Once we receive the repayment, we will confirm that the shipping from the USA is fully paid and process a full refund of the PayPal payments at no charge.
+Once we receive the repayment, we will confirm that the shipping from the USA has been fully paid and process a full refund of the PayPal payment at no additional charge.

-To speed up your shipment, we can start processing your order as soon as we receive a scanned or faxed copy of your check or money order.
-If you are shipping internationally, you can fax or email us a copy.
-We will send you an email to confirm that we received it.
+To expedite your shipment, we can begin processing your order as soon as we receive a scanned or faxed copy of your check or money order.
+If you are shipping internationally, you can fax or email a copy to us.
+We will send you an email to confirm receipt of your submission.
 This copy will serve as your approval for us to transfer funds electronically.

 If we do not get the original check or money order in the mail within five calendar days after receiving the copy, we may proceed with the funds transfer using the amount and banking details provided in the copy.